 Why would a group of woodwind instruments invite a French Horn player to join their group?
-Come see why the wind quintet is such a popular blend of instruments.
+Come see why the wind quintet is such a popular blend of instruments with Durant Street Winds.
 Featuring instrument demonstrations and new and familiar tunes to delight and educate people of any age.